1983

 Recording of the band’s first album resumes, with Docherty and McFie now contracted as fully-fledged band members.
 Iain Ritchie replaces Glyn Johns as producer.
 Ritchie also plays saxophone and keyboards.
 Graham Broad (drums) and Siobhan Maher (backing vocals) are hired to contribute to the album as session players.

-In June, The Big Dish appear on FSD, a BBC Scotland TV programme featuring bands playing live.
+In June, The Big Dish appears on FSD, a BBC Scotland TV program featuring bands playing live.
 The band’s line-up is Lindsay, Docherty, and McFie, augmented by Allan Dumbreck (keyboards) and Steven Irvine (drums).

 ‘Slide’ is released as the band’s first single from the forthcoming ‘Swimmer album.
-It reaches a peak position of 147 on the UK singles chart.
+It reached a peak position of 147 on the UK singles chart.

 ‘Swimmer’ is released on the 1″ of October.
-Nine of the thirteen tracks feature Ritchie as producer, with Johns (two tracks), Hardiman and The Big Dish (one track each) also credited as producers.
-The album reaches number 85 on the top 100 of the UK albums chart the following week.
+Nine of the thirteen tracks feature Ritchie as producer, with Johns (two tracks), Hardiman, and The Big Dish (one track each) also credited as producers.
+The album reached number 85 on the Top 100 of the UK Albums chart the following week.

 The re-recorded version of ‘Prospect Street’ which appears on ‘Swimmer’ is released as a single.
 It fails to chart in the UK.

-In December, the band go on tour as support to Big Country.
+In December, the band went on tour as support to Big Country.
 Dumbreck and Cantwell once again join the core trio of Lindsay, Docherty, and McFie for this tour.

 1987

-The band fly to the USA to meet with Warner Bros. executives in New York.
+The band flew to the USA to meet with Warner Bros. executives in New York.
 Whilst still in the USA, they shoot a video for ‘Slide’, in which Dumbreck and Cantwell also

 appear.

-Back in the UK, the band play two songs live on the TV show ‘Number 73’.
+Back in the UK, the band played two songs live on the TV show ‘Number 73’.

-Also in January, ‘Christina’s World is released as the third single from ‘Swimmer.
+Also in January, ‘Christina’s World was released as the third single from ‘Swimmer.
 It peaks at number 84 on the UK singles chart.

 ‘Slide’ is released as the fourth and final single from ‘Swimmer in April.
-It reaches a high of number 86 on the UK singles chart at the start of May.
+It reached a high of number 86 on the UK singles chart at the start of May.

-The band, with Allan Dumbreck and Dave Cantwell, commence recording their second album at Castle Sounds Studio, with Paul ‘Wix’ Wickens producing Dumbreck and Cantwell depart during the sessions and Charlie Morgan is brought in on drums.
+The band, with Allan Dumbreck and Dave Cantwell, commenced recording their second album at Castle Sounds Studio, with Paul ‘Wix’ Wickens producing Dumbreck and Cantwell departed during the sessions and Charlie Morgan was brought in on drums.
 The tracks ‘Wishing Time’ and ‘Where do you Live’ are recorded.

 1988

-‘European Rain’, written by Lindsay for the album after Virgin called for a hit single, is released at the start of August 1988.
-It makes number 78 on the UK singles chart, It is followed on the 22″ of August by the album Creeping on Jesus’, on Lampcov (8 tracks), Wickens (two) and The Big Dish (one) are all named as producers.
+‘European Rain’, written by Lindsay for the album after Virgin called for a hit single, was released at the start of August 1988.
+It made number 78 on the UK singles chart, It was followed on the 22″ of August by the album Creeping on Jesus’, on Lampcov (8 tracks), Wickens (two) and The Big Dish (one) are all named producers.
 It fails to

 make the top 100 of the UK album charts.

-The band (with Craig Armstrong and Skip Reid (drums) joining Lindsay, McFie, and Docherty) appear on the BBC ‘Garden Party’ TV programme, where they mime to ‘European Rain’.
-It is this line-up which embarks on a tour in support of the album “Faith Healer’ is released as the second and final single from ‘Creeping up on Jesus’.
+The band (with Craig Armstrong and Skip Reid (drums) joining Lindsay, McFie, and Docherty) appears on the BBC ‘Garden Party’ TV program, where they mime to ‘European Rain’.
+It is this line-up that embarks on a tour in support of the album “Faith Healer’ which is released as the second and final single from ‘Creeping up on Jesus’.
 It

 fails to reach the UK top 100.